 VALLEY OF THE KINGS, an exotic archeology adventure from 1954, can be fittingly examined in progressively revealed layers: as an eye-pleasing bangle, as a professionally spun tale of greed & danger, hope & discovery and as a time-dated artifact of its era, complete with unearthed in-house (the temple of MGM) hieroglyphics noting romance, rivalry and reckoning, covered by the drifting attention-span-sands of moviegoer memory.
 Cue the music…

 Before digging, start with a map—Cairo in 1900: veteran no-guff artifact-hunter Robert Taylor joins determined legacy-seeking Eleanor Parker and her too-slick husband Carlos Thompson in a search for the treasures of Ra-Hotep (not the founder of Ramada Inns, but a real 1580 B.C.
 Pharaoh).
 Is it a stretch to divine that “others” may be interested?
 That Ruthless-yet-Honorable Desert Tribesmen may ride over the ridge?
 That fists, swords and thrusting blouses may be called upon?
 Are we a scroll too far?
-‘Get some Red Vines and Dr. Pepper–a medium’….
+Go to snackbar, get some Red Vines, Dr. Pepper and a medium buttered….

 First off, this movie is swell to look at throughout its 86-minute expedition.
 Spurred by the success of King Solomon’s Mines and other location-shot crowd-pleasers, MGM sent cast & crew to Egypt to shoot around the real deal on a tab of $2,065,000.
 Ace cinematographer Robert Surtees gets ample coverage of the photogenic star team doing their stuff in, about & on Cairo and the Giza Pyramids, the Nile, the Red Sea, Luxor and the title gulch, Suez, Faiyum, Mt.
 Sinai and some of the Libyan Desert.
 It’s great stuff, including Abu Simbel before it was relocated for the Aswan Dam, seen here as it had stood for 3,000 years.
 Plus, heritage-schmeritage, how often do you get a to-the-death fistfight on top of a monument?
 ‘Better get some Dots and Malted Milk Balls, too’…